rugheid/cpp-competitive-xcode-template/README.md

 ## Expected Output Template
 __You can find this template in the `output-version` branch.__
 The second template defines an additional target, next to the two targets from the simple template.
 This third target redirects the standard output to a file called `output.txt`.
-In the end it runs the `diff` command on the expected_output.txt file and the generated `output.txt` file.
+In the end it runs the `diff` command on the expected_output.txt file and the generated `output.txt` file and leaves the output of the diff command in a file called `diff.txt`.

 # Installation
 To install the template(s), simply move the encolsing directory to `~/Library/Developer/Xcode/Templates/Custom/`.
 If it does not exist yet, you'll have to create it.
 The easiest way to keep the templates up to date is to clone this repository in that directory.